Home

 • a change in location of the workplace

-If you need to make redundancies in particular roles or teams, you must:
+If an employer needs to make redundancies in particular roles or teams, they must:

-• treat transferred staff in the same way as staff who've worked there longer
+• treat transferred employees in the same way as employees who have worked there longer

-• 'select staff in a fair way and do not disadvantage the staff who've transferred
+• select employees in a fair way and not disadvantage employees who have transferred

-• consult fully with employees or their representatives about the proposed selection methods and criteria
+• hold consultations with employees or their representatives about the proposed selection methods and criteria

-If the reason for redundancies is not related to the transfer, you could make redundancies following the usual redundancy process.
-You do not need an ETO reason involving a change in the workforce.
+If the reason for redundancies is not related to the transfer, employers do not need an ETO reason involving a change in the workforce.

 Find out more about managing staff redundancies